DnD 5e - Wizard Subclass Breakdown

 - : Standard for PHB wizard subclasses.
 Strangely, this feature incentivizes you to use your two free spells learned per level to learn literally anything except spells from your favorite school.

-- : Like creation spells, Minor Conjuration's effectiveness depends heavily on your creativity and on your DM's permissiveness.
-At the very least you can summon cylindrical objects and roll them around in dungeons to set off traps, or create a sturdy object to use as cover.
-If your DM allows it, creating a weapon with Minor Creation may be enough to overcome resistance to damage from nonmagical attacks since the object is "visibly magical".
+If your DM allows it, creating a weapon with Conjuration Creation may be enough to overcome resistance to damage from nonmagical attacks since the object is "visibly magical".
 You may even be able to create weapons made of special materials like adamantine or cold iron.
 Unfortunately, the size constraints may limit your weapon options, so stick to stubby weapons like axes rather than long weapons like spears and longswords.
+Also note that the weapon will disappear if it deals damage once, so it's a single-use weapon.
+Maybe useful for rogues or if you just need one hit, but this won't totally replace real weapons. : Like creation spells, Minor Conjuration's effectiveness depends heavily on your creativity and on your DM's permissiveness.
+At the very least you can summon cylindrical objects and roll them around in dungeons to set off traps, or create a sturdy object to use as cover.

 - : A great way to get around when there are enemies present, especially if you switch places with your party's Defender and drop them in the middle of a bunch of surprised enemies.
 Of course, the biggest benefit of Benign Transposition (getting you out of somewhere dangerous) can be entirely replaced by Misty Step, which can be used as a Bonus Action at the cost of a 2nd-level spell slot.